SalonRaut7/Dynamic_data_visualization_tool/README.md

 - Perform data aggregation, filtering, and transformation.
 - Generate various visualizations such as scatter plots, line charts, bar charts, pie charts, histograms, box plots, and pair plots.
 - Download visualizations as images.
+- Use Linear Regression on the uploaded data.

 ### 4. Solve Equation
 - Enter mathematical equations to find their roots.